antrea-io/antrea/docs/architecture.md

 and creates a veth pair for each Pod, with one end being in the Pod's network namespace and the other connected to the OVS bridge.
-On the OVS bridge, Antrea Agent also creates an internal port - `gw0` by default - to be the gateway of the Node's subnet, and a tunnel port `tun0` which is for creating VXLAN / Geneve tunnels to other Nodes.
+On the OVS bridge, Antrea Agent also creates an internal port - `gw0` by default - to be the gateway of the Node's subnet, and a tunnel port `tun0` which is for creating overlay tunnels to other Nodes.

 <img src="/docs/assets/node.svg.png" width="300" alt="Antrea Node Network">